Japan's Suga pledges not to wage war again as ministers visit controversial shrine | Politics

 - Japan

-Japanese Prime Minister Yoshihide Suga pledged on Sunday that the country would not wage war again, making the vow on the anniversary of the end of World War Two as members of his cabinet visited a controversial shrine https://www.reuters.com/world/asia-pacific/why-yasukuni-shrine-is-controversial-symbol-japans-war-legacy-2021-08-13.
-Nearly eight decades since the end of the war, the conflict remains a source of tension between Japan and its neighbors, particularly China and North and South Korea.
+Japan will never again wage war, Prime Minister Yoshihide Suga pledged on Sunday, as he commemorated the end of World War Two while members of his cabinet visited a shrine https://www.reuters.com/world/asia-pacific/why-yasukuni-shrine-is-controversial-symbol-japans-war-legacy-2021-08-13 seen as a symbol of the country's past militarism.
+Nearly eight decades since the end of the war, the conflict remains a source of tension between Japan and its neighbors, particularly China and North and South Korea, with the Yasukuni shrine in central Tokyo a focal point for the strain.
 "Since the end of the war, Japan has consistently walked the path of a country that values peace," Suga said in a speech at a memorial ceremony in Tokyo.
 "We must never again repeat the devastation of war.
 We will continue to remain committed to this conviction."

-Environmental Minister Shinjiro Koizumi and Education Minister Koichi Hagiuda both paid their respects.
-Suga is not expected to visit, although he did send a ritual offering through his secretary, the Sankei newspaper said.
-Yasukuni honors the war dead, including 14 World War Two leaders convicted as "Class A" war criminals, making it a flashpoint for tension.
+Yasukuni honors Japan's war dead, including 14 World War Two leaders convicted as "Class A" war criminals, making it a flashpoint for tension.
+Koreans still chafe over Japanese rule from 1910 to 1945, while the Chinese continue to resent Japan's invasion and brutal occupation of parts of China from 1931 to 1945.
+Many Japanese pay respects to relatives at the shrine and conservatives say leaders should be able to commemorate the war dead.
+China and the two Koreas, however, have voiced objection given that war criminals are included among those honored at Yasukuni.

-Koreans still chafe over Japanese rule from 1910 to 1945, while the Chinese have bitter memories of Japan's invasion and brutal occupation of parts of China from 1931 to 1945.
-South Korean President Moon Jae-in said his government remained open to dialogue with Japan to step up cooperation while seeking to resolve historical rows that have frayed bilateral ties.
+The shrine saw a constant stream of visitors from early morning, including families with children and people in military uniform, in the face of persistent rain and a recent spike in novel coronavirus cases in Tokyo.
+'HEARTFELT CONDOLENCES'

-'EVERLASTING PEACE' "Like any other year, I sincerely offered my heartfelt condolences to those who sacrificed their lives in the previous war and renewed my pledge for everlasting peace," Hagiuda, the education minister, told reporters.
+Environment Minister Shinjiro Koizumi and Education Minister Koichi Hagiuda both paid their respects.
+Their visits came after Defence Minister Nobuo Kishi went to the shrine on Friday.
+"Like any other year, I sincerely offered my heartfelt condolences to those who sacrificed their lives in the previous war and renewed my pledge for everlasting peace," Hagiuda told reporters.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)